withastro/adapters/.changeset/fresh-walls-bow.md

 #### What should I do?

-I you observe any issues, please check current open issues or create a new one in the repository.
+If you observe any issues, please check current open issues or create a new one in the repository.

 ## Deprecations